dianayjin/US-inflation-hedge-strategies/README.md

    - The application will load these keys automatically.

 3. **Fetching Data**:
-   - To populate the raw data folder, run the script [in notebooks].
+   - To populate the raw data folder, run the script [load_data].
-   - To output processed data, run the script [].
+   - To output processed data, run the script [make_dataset].

 4. **Analysis**:
-   - To run the regression model on all asset classes and perform robustness checks, run the script [].
+   - To run the regression model on all asset classes and perform robustness checks, run the script [run_regression].
-   - To output visualizations, run the script [].
+   - To output visualizations, run the script [visualize].

 Project Organization